coreycarvalho/ponderingpen.ink/_posts/2025-03-06-maladaptive-perfectionism.md

 But most of all?
 I need to have fun.
 If I can’t even enjoy my own damn hobbies, then what’s the point?

 ---
-[^1]:  Bob is a great dude--go visit his page at https://bobdoto.computer.
-[^2]:  See https://dictionary.apa.org/perfectionism for the full definition.
+[^1]:  See https://dictionary.apa.org/perfectionism for the full definition.
-[^3]:  https://www.merckmanuals.com/professional/psychiatric-disorders/personality-disorders/obsessive-compulsive-personality-disorder-ocpd -- the DSM-5 makes multiple mentions of "perfection", "perfect", and "perfectionism" as part of the diagnosis.
+[^2]:  https://www.merckmanuals.com/professional/psychiatric-disorders/personality-disorders/obsessive-compulsive-personality-disorder-ocpd -- the DSM-5 makes multiple mentions of "perfection", "perfect", and "perfectionism" as part of the diagnosis.
-[^4]:  https://www.psychologytoday.com/us/blog/click-here-for-happiness/202309/what-is-maladaptive-perfectionism -- on Adaptive vs Maladaptive Perfectionism.
+[^3]:  https://www.psychologytoday.com/us/blog/click-here-for-happiness/202309/what-is-maladaptive-perfectionism -- on Adaptive vs Maladaptive Perfectionism.
-[^5]:  https://hbr.org/2018/12/the-pros-and-cons-of-perfectionism-according-to-research -- this article discusses some of the research that has gone into perfectionism.
+[^4]:  https://hbr.org/2018/12/the-pros-and-cons-of-perfectionism-according-to-research -- this article discusses some of the research that has gone into perfectionism.
 It highlights how perfectionists tend to perform better in the workplace while simultaneously impacting their mental health.